-Sit with hands on edge of bench and legs extended in front of you.
-Allow your body to descend to floor and then press up.
+Sit with your hands on the edge of the bench and your legs extended in front of you.
+Allow your body to descend to the floor and then press up.

-Stand or sit with a dumbbell in each hand held at shoulder height.
-Press dumbbell up vertically to full extension and then lower to starting position.
+Stand or sit with a dumbbell in each handheld at shoulder height.
+PPress the dumbbell vertically to full extension and lower to starting position.

-Stand or sit with a dumbbell in one hand and held above shoulder with arm flexed.
-Slowly straighten arm to vertical (use other arm to stop lateral movements).
+Stand or sit with a dumbbell in one hand and hold it above the shoulder with the arm flexed.
+Slowly straighten the arm to vertical (use the other arm to stop lateral movements).

 Straight arm pullovers

-Lie on a bench with a dumbbells in each hand and arms fully extended behind head.
-Slowly bring arms to vertical and then lower onto thighs.
-Keep arms locked straight throughout movement.
+Lie on a bench with a dumbbell in each hand and arms fully extended behind the head.
+Slowly bring your arms to the vertical and lower them onto your thighs.
+Keep your arms locked straight throughout the movement.

 Lie on a bench with a dumbbell in each hand, arms extended vertically.
-Gently lower arms to outstretched (crucifix) position and return to start.
+Gently lower your arms to the outstretched (crucifix) position and return to start.

 Stand with a dumbbell in each hand and arms extended on the thighs.
 Slowly raise dumbbells to the chest, keeping elbows high.

 For this exercise, you will need a bench, padded table, or 'Roman-Chair' bench.
-Lie face down with your body extended and your hips at the edge of the supporting surface of the bench.
+Lie face down with your body extended and your hips at the edge of the bench's supporting surface.
 Your arms should be extended straight down toward the floor in front of you.
-For added stability, it helps if your feet are wedged between the end of the bench and a wall.
-Smoothly raise both arms over your head simultaneously while maintaining your trunk in full extension (your body should be horizontal to the floor and held straight as an arrow), and then return both arms to the starting position.
+It helps if your feet are wedged between the end of the bench and a wall for added stability.
+Smoothly raise both arms over your head while maintaining your trunk in full extension (your body should be horizontal to the floor and held straight as an arrow), and then return both arms to the starting position.
 Repeat this action repeatedly for the prescribed time.

 Reverse abdominal curl

-Lie on your back with legs held up pointing to the ceiling.
-Push legs higher and then lower.
+Lie on your back with your legs pointing to the ceiling.
+Push your legs higher and then lower.
 Hips will come off the floor.

-Lie on the floor with knees bent.
-Perform sit-ups with hands on the sides of the head or folded across chest.
+Lie on the floor with your knees bent.
+Perform sit-ups with hands on the sides of the head or folded across the chest.

-Lie on your back, hands on your thighs, knees bent with feet flat on the ground.
-Slide your hands up to the knee caps to lift your shoulders off floor and then lower them back to the floor.
+Lie on your back, hands on your thighs, knees bent, and feet flat on the ground.
+Slide your hands up to the kneecaps to lift your shoulders off the floor and then lower them back to the floor.

-Lie on your back with legs out straight and arms across your chest.
-Lift legs alternately, whilst at the same time raising trunk off the ground.
+Lie on your back with your legs extended and arms across your chest.
+Lift legs alternately while at the same time raising trunk off the ground.